sf71/sleepy-nixie/README.md

 # sleepy-nixie (mountain lion edition)

-not sure when this was last committed but i am running with the belief that it was for Mountain Lion.
+not sure when this was last confirmed working but i am running with the belief that it was for Mountain Lion.